gustauperez/python/README.md

 ``` pip3 install boto3
 ```

+The FTP and HTTP(S) modules are part of the Python 3 base libraries so no need to any additional installation.

 ## Cloudformation

 The cloudformation work is under the directory *dir2*.
 All references to files will be relative to that directory.